Discover it Secured review: Is it a good credit card?

 Banks have a pretty varied approach to pricing, depending on the account type you open.
 Some use ongoing maintenance charges which you’ll pay even if you don’t transact much.
 Transaction fees usually also apply, plus some extra costs when you’re dealing in foreign currencies.

-You can access many similar features with Wise vs traditional bank accounts, including options to hold, send and receive payments, and spend using your debit card.
+You can access similar features with Wise vs bank accounts, including options to hold, send and receive payments, and spend using your debit card.

-Where Wise is different is usually in the range of multi-currency features on offer — all Wise Accounts can hold 50+ currencies, while banks only support USD.
+Where Wise is different is usually in the range of multi-currency features on offer — all Wise Accounts can hold 40+ currencies*, while bank checking accounts usually only support USD.

 On the other hand, banks may offer a bigger selection of services around credit — including credit cards, mortgages and loans — these are not available through Wise.